spinnaker/spinnaker.github.io/guides/user/managed-delivery/environment-constraints/index.md

 Stateless constraints are always evaluated first, and must be satisfied before any stateful constraints are evaluated.
 Stateful constraints are a powerful construct, with the ability to mutate cloud state during their evaluation.
-Examples include deploying a new artifact version into an environment for the sake of canary analysis, or launching a smoke test pipeline against a prior environment, gating promotion on its success.
+Examples include deploying a new artifact version into an environment for the sake of canary analysis, or launching a smoke-test pipeline against a prior environment, gating promotion on its success.
 The implicit ordering by type ensures that a pipeline constraint on a production environment intended to run tests against a prior environment will not be launched until the artifact version being evaluated has actually been delivered into that prior environment.
 All stateful constraints can be manually overridden,